target2/submissionUI/docs/tutorial.rst

     .. image:: _static/SaveChanges_edit.png

     f.
-To link a metadata object to another metadata object (e.g., associate a Mouse with its Treatment or Diet), select the object from the drop down menu and select "Add".
+To link a metadata object to another metadata object (e.g., associate a Bioproject with its Lab), select the object from the drop down menu and select "Add".
 Links can also be deleted without deleting the object (“X”).

     .. image:: _static/Links_edit.png